NetworkedPlanet/website/support/index.md

 If you do not have a current support contact, but have a question about installing or using our products, please email us at [support@networkedplanet.com](mailto:support@networkedplanet.com).

 ## Upgrades ##
 All customers with a current support contract can access an upgrade to the latest version of the product.
 The table below indicates the current version of each of our products.
-If you are on an older version and wish to upgrade please email [support@networkedplanet.com](mailto:support@networkedplanet) and we will provide you with a download link.
+If you are on an older version and wish to upgrade, please email [support@networkedplanet.com](mailto:support@networkedplanet), and we will provide you with a download link.

 | **Product**	| **Current Version** |
 | Data Platform | 1.0                 |